tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 `runDB` is a utility function we'll define a little later.
-It basically lifts a database operation into the current Scotty monad. `migrateAll` comes from `Hairy.Models` and is generated by Persistent using Template Haskell.
+It basically lifts a database operation into the current Scotty monad. `migrateAll` comes from `Hairy.Models` and is generated by Persistent's `mkMigrate` Template Haskell function.

 Now that the database has been migrated, we can set up middleware and exception handlers.
-Both of them depend on the environment, so we have to get that from our config reader monad first.
+Both of them depend on the environment, so we have to get that from our reader monad first.

 {% highlight hs %}
 >   e <- lift (asks environment)